We provide both EAN and UPC Barcodes.

 If you need a UCC membership number/GS1 Prefix, you need to go directly to the GS1.
 The term UCC number originates from the original name of the GS1, which was the Uniform Code Council.
 Each prefix that we own comes with a UCC/GS1 membership number that we own.
 Since we are subdividing prefixes that continue to own, we are selling turn-key 12-digit UPCs for use with most retailers.
 You do not have a prefix or a UCC/GS1 membership number.

-Yes…except Krogers, Walmart, JC Penney’s and Macy’s.
+Yes… except for Krogers, Walmart, JC Penney’s and Macy’s.
 These retailers require that you provide certificates directly from GS1.
 We have heard that Lowes, Home Depot and Walgreen’s also asks for the barcode certificate but will optionally input the UPC number of each product.
-It is your responsibility to ask your retailers if they will accept UPC or an EAN numbers from a company that subdivides barcodes.
+It is your responsibility to ask your retailers if they will accept UPC or an EAN number from a company that subdivides barcodes.

 Be sure to read our tutorial regarding Amazon.

 Why doesn’t my product show up on my Smart Phone?

 Until you upload your product information to Amazon, Google Merchant or another database that ties in directly to these Barcode Scanning Applications, your information will not appear.

 The default for Red Laser is to pull from the GS1s database showing the prefix holder’s name.
 You can add your product info to the Red Laser and Shop Savvy Database.